aarol/arctis-battery-indicator/README.md

 * Works on Windows 10+
 * Built using Rust, with very low resource usage (<1MB RAM)
-* Supports all known Arctis headphones
+* Supports all known Arctis headsets

 ## Installation